TurboVNC/buildscripts/README.txt

 Build Environment: Windows
 --------------------------

-Recommended O/S:  Windows XP 64-bit
+Windows XP 64-bit or later required

 CMake should be installed somewhere in the PATH.